crossplane/crossplane/design/design-doc-composition-validating-webhook.md

 This does not mean that an initial implementation should be structured as a reusable library rightaway, but that it should at least try as much as possible avoiding obvious blockers for its usage in such use-cases.
-So that, it could be easily refactored later on to accomodate those usages once we get to work on them.
+So that, it could be easily refactored later on to accommodate those usages once we get to work on them.

 ## Alternatives Considered